quchen/factorio/space-age/achievements-brainstorming.mmap.md

 - **'tis but a scratch:** Travel to another planet without building a gun turret, laser turret, or rocket launcher on the platform.
 - **Nobody can hear you scream:** Die in space.
+- **Metal Gear?
+It can't be!:** Make a Spidertron fire a nuclear missile
+- **Extreme Defense:** Have a missile turret fire a nuclear missile
+- **Gotta go fast:** Run with your speed going above 200% for 20 seconds
+- **Great Scott!:** Have a car reaching the highest speed possible
+- **Peek-a-boo!:** (hidden achievement) By dragging the main menu from it's position, find the hidden Spidertron and its mini Spidertrons
+- **Lost contact:** Experience a blackout on a different planet from which you are on
+- **There were no complaints:** Pollute n chunks without triggering a biter attack
+- **Full Remote:** finish the game without visiting each planet more than once
+- **Sushi enthusiast:** Eat X number of fish
+- **Tower Defence:** Have X number of turrets firing at biters at once
+- **Spare parts:** Recycle the crashed space ship